Liz Twist

 Mary Elizabeth Twist (born 10 July 1956) is a British Labour Party politician.
-She has served as the Member of Parliament (MP) for Blaydon since the 2017 general election.
+She served as the Member of Parliament (MP) for Blaydon from the 2017 general election until the seat's abolition in 2024.
+She then stood for reelection during the 2024 general election in the newly formed constituency of Blaydon and Consett which she won.
 Before her parliamentary career, she was the head of health in the North-East for the trade union, UNISON, and a local councillor.

 Early life and career

 Twist was born in July 1956 in St Helens, Lancashire.
 She attended the Notre Dame High School (now De La Salle School, St Helens) and studied at Aberystwyth University.
 Twist worked as a local government archivist.
 She worked as a trade union official for UNISON and became their head of health in the North-East.

 She credits her grandfather's activism in the National Union of Mineworkers as her inspiration to enter politics.